leapmotion/os-controls/README.md

 also the CMakeLists.txt include directories.
 Each component can even have its own README.md file (or even Doxygen doc set).

-Idea for the future: There could be some cmake-based command where a set of components is specified, and then those components are compiled into a single library, and the set of include directories for those components is returned to the caller.
-This would allow a minimal, tailor-made "components" library to be generated.
-This feature depends on the above strict organization of components.
+TODO: There should be some cmake-based command where a set of components is specified, and then those components are compiled into a single library, and the set of include directories for those components is returned to the caller.
+This would allow a minimal, tailor-made "components" library to be generated (e.g. a library that only includes ResourceManager, Resource, Singleton, and SDLController).
+This feature depends on and will exercise the above strict organization of components.